Hair fall/ khalitya

 Genesis Of Hair/Kesh

-• The Mala of Asthi Dhatu is Kesha Loma, which are related to Swedavaha.
+• The Mala of Asthi Dhatu are Kesha & Loma, which are related with Swedavaha.
 The Asthi Dhatu has emerged from Meda Dhatu.
 The Prasada portion and the Kitta portion are differentiated and the Kitta portion of it is Kesha or hair.
-(Su. su.
+(Su.Su.
 16/36, Ch.
 Chi.
 15/19, A.H.
 Sa.
 6/63-64).

 KESHA IN RELATION TO PRAKRUTI

-• Vata Prakruti:- According to Charak, Vata Prakruti persons have rough hair on the head, face & body.
-Acharya Sushruta states that person of Vata Prakruti has often rough and gristly bread, mustache, fingernails, and hair.
-Other classiscs statsthat Vata Prakruti person have SphutitDhusara (grey/ dusty) colored hair and in small number.
+• Vata Prakruti :- According to Charak, Vata Prakruti persons have rough hair on the head, face & body.
+Acharya Sushruta states that person of Vata Prakruti has often rough and gristly bread, moustache, fingernails and hair.
+Other classiscs statsthat Vata Prakruti person have Sphutit, Dhusara (grey/ dusty) coloured hair and in small number.

-• Pitta Prakruti:- According to CharakSushruta Sharangdhara Pitta Prakruti people have early wrinkles, grey hair, and baldness and they have possessed generally scanty, soft & tiny hair on the head, face & body.
-Vagbhatta mentioned that the color of the Kesha is Pingala and in a small number of Roma in Pitta Prakruti.
+• Pitta Prakruti :- According to Charak, Sushruta & Sharangdhara Pitta Prakruti person have early wrinkles, grey hair and baldness and they are possessed generally scanty, soft & tiny hair on the head, face & body.
+Vagbhatta mentioned that colour of the Kesha is pingala and in small number of Roma in Pitta Prakruti.

-• Kapha Prakriti – SushrutaVagbhatta Sharangdhara mentioned that the person of Kaph Prakruti has trim, fleshy, curly, Snigdha and dark black color of Hair.
+• Kapha Prakriti – Sushruta, Vagbhatta & Sharangdhara mentioned that the person of Kapha Prakruti has trim, fleshy, curly, Snigdha and dark black colour of Hair.

-IMPORTANCE OF THE HAIR
+IMPORTANT OF THE HAIR

 Protective aspect

-• Hair such as eyebrows and eyelashes protects that particular organ and related system from foreign particles, bacteria, etc.
+• Hair such as eyebrows and eyelashes protects that particular organ and related system from foreign particles, bacteria etc.

 • Its fiber may also increase the surface area for faster evaporation of sweat from neighboring apocrine glands.